xnaught/PresentMon/README.md

 ## Command line options

-PresentMon needs to be run by a user who is a member of the "Performance Log Users" user group, or to be run with administrator privilege.
-If neither of these are true, you will get an error "failed to start trace session (access denied)".

-To add a user to the "Performance Log Users" user group:

-1. Run `compmgmt.msc` as administrator.
-2. In the "Computer Management" window, expand "System Tools", expand "Local Users and Groups", and then click "Groups".
-3. Double-click "Performance Log Users", and then click "Add".
-4. In the "Enter the object names to select" text box, type the name of the user account or group account that you want to add, and then click "OK".
-5. Sign out and log back in for the changes to take effect.

-If PresentMon is not run with administrator privilege, it will not have complete process information for processes running on different user accounts.
-Such processes will be listed in the console and CSV as "<error>", and they cannot be targeted by name.

 | Capture Target Options |                                                                                                                  |
 | ---------------------- | ---------------------------------------------------------------------------------------------------------------- |
 | `-captureall`          | Record all processes (default).                                                                                  |